anoshaahmed/fem13-huddle-landing-page-alt-blocks/README.md

 ### Continued development

 - For this project, I used desktop-first approach after a long time of not using it.
-And it really helped me understand once and for all, that that is the best approach.
+And it really helped me understand, once and for all, why mobile-first is the best approach.
 I spent a lot of time working on media queries (smh).
 So, in the future, I will always design mobile-first.

 ## Author